Alexander-Ignatyev/dockerfiles/mltool-deps/README.md

 Docker will download image if it is still not on the Docker host.

-### 2. Build the project inside the deocker container:
+### 2. Build the project inside the docker container:

 ```
 % git clone https://github.com/Alexander-Ignatyev/mltool.git